Admission to USU undergraduate programs is based on high school grades and the results of the Unified State Examination.

 DURATION OF STUDIES

-In contrast to Europe and North America, the majority of Russian institutions of higher education do not use the 3-level system of Bachelor, Master and Doctor studies.
-Enrollment is typically for the full course of study, which in most cases is five years.
+At present, the majority of Russian institutions of higher education use the 3-level system of Bachelor, Master and Specialist.
+Enrollment is typically for the full course of study, which in most cases is four or five years.
 For international students it is usually preceded by an obligatory 1-year Russian language course.

 The academic year at our university begins on September 1.
 The fall term normally runs from September to January, while the spring term — from February to June.
 However, the preparatory Russian language course starts on October 1.